-As state chiropractic organizations representing the interests of chiropractors and the patients they serve we reject the Resolution as written and passed by the FCLB.
+As a state chiropractic organization representing the interests of chiropractors and the patients we serve, we reject the Resolution as written and passed by the FCLB.

 This language imposes a duty upon the chiropractor and is a dangerous mandate from a risk management perspective.
 Those that wish to ban the use of x-rays for subluxation analysis will use this language and demand that chiropractors must disclose claims of oncogenic and genotoxic effects, they will claim that there is no evidence that patients x-rayed get better outcomes and that all of this must be disclosed to the patient.
 It also appears to require a separate informed consent and/or specific language to be added to already existing consent forms and processes.